Cyclic Complexity of Words: Introduction

-The factor complexity $p_x(n)$ of an infinite word $x=x_0x_1x_2\cdots \in A^\nats$ (with each $x_i$ belonging to a finite non-empty alphabet $A),$ counts the number of distinct factors $x_ix_{i+1}\cdots x_{i+n-1}$ of length $n$ occurring in $x.$ It provides a measure of the extent of randomness of the word $x$ and more generally of the subshift generated by $x.$ Periodic words have bounded factor complexity while digit expansions of normal numbers have full complexity.
-A celebrated result of Hedlund and Morse in \cite{MoHe38} states that every non periodic word contains at least $n+1$ distinct factors of each length $n.$ Moreover, there exist words satisfying $p_x(n)=n+1$ for each $n\geq 1.$ These words are called Sturmian words, and in terms of their factor complexity, are regarded to be the simplest non periodic words.
+The factor complexity $p_x(n)$ of an infinite word $x=x_0x_1x_2\cdots \in A^\nats$ (with each $x_i$ belonging to a finite nonempty alphabet $A)$ counts the number of distinct factors $x_ix_{i+1}\cdots x_{i+n-1}$ of length $n$ occurring in $x.$ It provides a measure of the extent of randomness of the word $x$ and more generally of the subshift generated by $x.$ Periodic words have bounded factor complexity while digit expansions of normal numbers have full complexity.
+A celebrated result of Hedlund and Morse in \cite{MoHe38} states that every non-periodic word contains at least $n+1$ distinct factors of each length $n.$ Moreover, there exist words satisfying $p_x(n)=n+1$ for each $n\geq 1.$ These words are called Sturmian words, and in terms of their factor complexity, are regarded to be the simplest non-periodic words.

 Sturmian words admit many different characterizations of combinatorial, geometric and arithmetic nature.
-In the 1940's, Hedlund and Morse showed that each Sturmian word is the symbolic coding of the orbit of a point $x$ on the unit circle under a rotation by an irrational angle $\theta ,$ called the slope, where the circle is partitioned into two complementary intervals, one of length $\theta $ and the other of length $1-\theta .$ Conversely each such coding defines a Sturmian word.
+In the 1940's, Hedlund and Morse showed that each Sturmian word is the symbolic coding of the orbit of a point $x$ on the unit circle under a rotation by an irrational angle $\theta ,$ called the slope, where the circle is partitioned into two complementary intervals, one of length $\theta $ and the other of length $1-\theta .$ Conversely, each such coding defines a Sturmian word.
 It is well known that the dynamical/ergodic properties of the system, as well as the combinatorial properties of the associated Sturmian word, hinge on the arithmetical/Diophantine qualities of the slope $\theta$ given by its continued fraction expansion.
 Sturmian words arise naturally in various branches of mathematics including combinatorics, algebra, number theory, ergodic theory, dynamical systems and differential equations.
 They also have implications in theoretical physics as $1$-dimensional models of quasi-crystals.